stuffedwombat/stuffedwombat.github.io/hase.md

   *Arrow keys to move. tap to jump. click to shoot. e to interact. spikes kill you. death makes you respawn in the same level. etc etc*

 Conventions are not necessarily bad, but they are conventions.
 Interesting stuff lies behind them.

-  To explore these possibilities, it is important to consider the following assumption about interaction:

-  - *For every action, there is a reaction.*
+To explore these possibilities, it is important to consider that *For every action, there is a reaction.*

   Please stay with me for a few short examples of actions and reactions.
   - If you hold down the right arrow key, your character will move to the right until it runs into a wall.